 Taxicabs may not turn into a pumpkins, and the fairy godmother may sport fins and a tail, but “Year of the Fish” is a Cinderella story all the way, from its abused heroine to its happy ending.
-That the film is rotoscoped is its arthouse/festival calling card.
-But the story is so cliched that few paying auds will feel compelled to call.
+That the film is rotoscoped, or digitally painted, is its arthouse/festival calling card.
+But the story is so cliched and broadly drawn that few paying auds will feel compelled to call.